-Prior constraints are of two types.
-First, we consider only particular ranges of perturbations to the starting model at each point, which is a combination of the three models of Yang et al. (2012), Zhou et al. (2012), and Zheng et al. (2011).
-In the parts of our study region not covered by these three models, we start from the global model of Shapiro et al. (2002).
-Consistent our intent that this is a reference model, ranges of allowed model values are broad so that the standard deviation of the posterior distribution will reflect information from data more than prior constraints.
-For the sediments, we allow sedimentary thickness to range from 0 km to 200% of the thickness of the starting model.
-If the starting model thickness is < 0.4 km, we allow up to 0.8 km of sediments.
-Vs at the top and bottom of the sediments is allowed to changed by ± 1 km/s.
-If there are no sediments in the starting model at a particular location, we define the starting sedimentary model to possess 0.4 km of sediments with Vs at the top of the sediments equal to 1.5 km/s and at the bottom to 2.5 km/s.
-For the crystalline crust, we allow Vs to vary $\pm 20\%$ relative to the starting model and crustal thickness to vary by ± 15 km.
-For the mantle, we allow Vs to change by $\pm 20\%$ relative to the starting model.
+is a combination of the three models of Yang et al. (2012), Zhou et al. (2012), and Zheng et al. (2011).
+In the parts of our study region not covered by these three models, we start from the global model of Shapiro & Ritzwoller (2002).
+Consistent with our intent that this is a reference model, ranges of allowed model values are broad so that the standard deviation of the posterior distribution will reflect information from data more than prior constraints.
+For the sediments, we allow sedimentary thickness to range from 0 km to 200 per cent of the thickness of the starting model.
+If the starting model thickness is <0.4 km, we allow from 0 km to 0.8 km of sediments.
+Vs at the top and bottom of the sediments is allowed to change by $\pm 1 \,\mathrm{km}\,\mathrm{s}^{-1}$ .
+If there are no sediments in the starting model at a particular location, we define the starting sedimentary model to possess 0.4 km of sediments with Vs at the top of the sediments equal to $1.5 \,\mathrm{km}\,\mathrm{s}^{-1}$ and at the bottom to $2.5 \,\mathrm{km}\,\mathrm{s}^{-1}$ .
+For the crystalline crust, we allow Vs to vary $\pm 20$ per cent relative to the starting model and crystalline crustal thickness to vary by $\pm 15$ km.
+For the mantle, we allow Vs to change by $\pm 20$ per cent relative to the starting model.
 Second, in addition we place three further constraints on the model and between model variables.
-(1) Vs < 4.9 km/s at all depths in the model.
+(1) $Vs < 4.9 \,\mathrm{km}\,\mathrm{s}^{-1}$ at all depths in the model.
 (2) The jumps in Vs from the sediments to the crystalline crust and from the crust to the mantle are positive.
-(3) At some places we impose the constraint that Vs in the crust increases monotonically with depth and refer to this as the "monotonicity constraint".
+(3) At some places we impose the constraint that Vs in the crust increases monotonically with depth and refer to this as the 'monotonicity constraint'.
 The use of cubic B-splines to represent seismic structure between discontinuities imposes a fourth implicit constraint that vertical variations between discontinuities are smooth.
 We see the application of these constraints as a hypothesis test such that we choose to introduce further structural complexities only where required by the data.
 As discussed shortly, the principal example of the release of a constraint is that Tibet must be freed from the crustal monotonicity constraint to fit our dispersion data.
-In particular, we release the constraint west of 110°E longitude where surface elevation is higher than 2000 m.
+In particular, we release the constraint west of 110 °E longitude where surface elevation is higher than 2000 m.

-Examples of prior distributions for several model variables are shown with the white histograms in Figures 14-16 corresponding to the same three locations in South China, Northeastern China, and Tibet for which the dispersion curves are shown in Figure 7.
+Examples of prior distributions for several model variables are shown with the white histograms in Figs 14-16 corresponding to the same three locations in South China, Northeastern China, and Tibet for which the dispersion curves are shown in Fig. 7.
 The prior distributions for sedimentary and crustal thickness (panels a and b in each figure, respectively) are approximately uniform, whereas for the other variables they are not: (c) velocity jump across Moho: Vs(4 km below Moho) - Vs(4 km above Moho), (d) Vs at 15 km depth, (e) Vs at 4 km above Moho, and (f) Vs at 100 km depth.
 The reason for the non-uniformity of the other prior distributions is that the other variables are constrained to co-vary with one another by the prior constraints.
-For example, the crustal monotonicity constraint ensures that Vs at a lower level in the crust is greater than at all higher levels and the prior distributions for crustal velocities appear as skew Gaussian distributions.
+For example, the crustal monotonicity constraint ensures that Vs deeper in the crust is greater than at all shallower levels and the prior distributions for crustal velocities appear as skew Gaussian distributions.